Taylor Steele (filmmaker)

-Taylor Steele was born on 7 June 1972.
+Taylor Steele (born 7 June 1972) is a filmmaker.
 Steele has been involved in the surf film industry for over two decades.
 He has won awards as both director and producer.
-His production company, Poor Specimen, has launched the careers of some of surfing’s most influential figures and has played a role in the success of bands such as Blink-182, Pennywise, and Jack Johnson, who were introduced in Steele's early movies.
+His production company, Poor Specimen, has launched the careers of some of surfing's most influential figures and has played a role in the success of bands such as Blink-182, Pennywise, and Jack Johnson, who were introduced in Steele's early movies.

 Early career

 In 1992, Steele released a 35-minute VHS film entitled Momentum.
 The film showcases a blend of punk rock music and surfing.